 “Number of People” guideline is based on TOTAL PARTY ATTENDEES, NOT estimated swimmers.”

-The total number of attendees includes anybody who will be inside pool gates as lifeguards are responsible for safety of every patron, both in the water and on the pool deck.
+The total number of attendees includes anybody who will be inside pool gates as lifeguards are responsible for the safety of every patron, both in the water and on the pool deck.

 In addition, parties involving alcohol, teenagers or college-aged people will require one additional lifeguard.
 For all events, the rate is $40/hr. per guard.